 Many people drink alcohol in moderation, but for some people, it becomes an issue.
 People suffering from trauma or a mental illness, for example, can be more susceptible to alcohol abuse.
 They may use alcohol to cope with feelings of anxiety or to relieve their symptoms.
-Those who have painful memories can use alcohol to temporarily block them out.
+Those who have painful memories can use alcohol to block them out temporarily.
 Unfortunately, relying on alcohol to deal with your anxiety or the symptoms of a mental illness can have a negative effect over time.
-If you suffer from a mental illness and regularly drink alcohol, you may ask “does alcohol cause mental illness?”
+If you suffer from a mental illness and regularly drink alcohol, you may ask “Does alcohol cause mental illness?”

 Alcohol and Brain Chemistry

 Alcohol, like many other substances that people take to feel better, affects brain chemistry.
 Specifically, alcohol is a depressant and can disrupt that balance, impacting how the brain functions.
 This can, in turn, affect your thoughts, feelings, and actions.
 As you’d expect, the more you drink, the more pronounced these effects will be.

 For many people, controlled drinking in moderation isn’t necessarily an issue.
 However, excessive drinking can lead to negative emotions and even aggressive behavior, as their inhibitions are lowered.
 This, in turn, can harm mental health.

 This is bad enough if someone drinks too much on one occasion, as they may act in ways that they come to regret and feel those negative emotions.
 However, if this becomes a regular occurrence, it can become a major issue.

 Even worse, if you already suffer from a mental illness, your brain chemistry might be even more sensitive to the effects of alcohol.
 Different illnesses react differently to alcohol.
 Also, your medication may react with alcohol and cause an exaggerated or unpredictable effect.